vu-luong/ezy-smashers/server/README.md

 ### On Linux

-1. To run to debug, you just need run `bash console.sh` on your terminal
+1. For debugging purposes, run `bash console.sh` in your terminal
-2. To run in background, you just need run `bash start-service.sh` on your terminal
+2. To run in background, execute `bash start-service.sh` in your terminal
-3. To stop your service, you just need run `bash stop-service.sh` on your terminal
+3. To stop the service, execute the script `bash stop-service.sh` in your terminal

 ## Run with specific configuration profile